External MCP Tools for Chat Agents

 - Error - Connection or authentication issues

-- Click the server card
+- Click the Refresh/Discover Tools icon (refresh icon) on the server card

 Remove a Server